hasanmoudud/geocompr/main.md

 - Facilitates the automation of repetitive tasks.
 - Ensures transparency and reproducibility (which also is the backbone of good scientific practice), and therefore is the preferred option for doing geographic data science.
-- Encourages extending existing software by making it easy to modify, extend and implement new functions.
+- Encourages extending existing software by making it easy to modify, enhance and implement new functions.
 - Professional and advanced technical skills will certainly enhance your career prospects, and are in dire need across a wide range of disciplines.
 - Is fun, but admittedly that is a subjective argument.